 The newest version of the Open Source platform introduces extended ticket (and issues) view, filtering, and UI improvements among others.
 They make this project and the issues management system more comfortable to use and efficient.
 Here’s the shortlist.

-If you want to see all of changes, follow this link to see complete list of new Redmine 3.4.0 features and changes
+If you want to see all changes, follow this link to see complete list of new Redmine 3.4.0 features and changes

 After the update, if you click on the files, it does not download by default but opens a preview (Feature #25988).
 From here you can download the file if needed.

-Also, now you can tag users in the wiki areas by simple command user:username or user:number (for example user:admin, user:399 (Feature #4179) ).
+Also, you can now tag users in the wiki areas by simple command user:username or user:number (for example, user:admin, user:399 (Feature #4179) ).
 This is a useful feature for documentation purposes or to mark teammates.
 It cannot be used for linking or notifyifng users yet, as they do not receive notifications.

 The “Add New Item“ button (like add New Version, add New Member (Feature #24720)) in the Project Settings has been moved to the top left corner, so it is more intuitive to find it now.

-“My Page” goes into better direction
+“My Page” goes in a better direction

 Finally—Ajax Project Search

 The new Redmine 3.4 includes an improved Ajax project search field that replaced the old drop-down list (Feature #23310).
 Now it is much easier and faster to find a certain project among dozens of others, especially because the search goes through subproject as well (Feature #9909).
 As soon as the user starts typing, the system shows narrowed results matching the entered texts, which is similar to web search engines.

 Major improvements in time tracking start with the “Spent Time” section that can now be displayed in a separate tab and accessed from the top project menu (Feature #23311).